-Data governance for Insurance
+Data Governance for Insurance

-The company is the Italian subsidiary of an international insurance and banking group active in 14 countries, with a total revenue of 15 billion dollars and a portfolio of 13 million clients: 20% of the international market.
-In Italy, the company boasts a turnover of 1.6 billion euros, generated by over a thousand agents spread throughout the territory, actively involved in promoting insurance in the Property and Life sectors, as well as in specialized consultancy in insurance, financial, and pension matters.
+The company is the Italian subsidiary of an international insurance and banking group operating in 14 countries, with a total revenue of $15 billion and a portfolio of 13 million clients, representing 20% of the international market.
+In Italy alone, the company boasts a turnover of €1.6 billion generated by over a thousand agents located nationwide.
+These agents actively promote Property and Life insurance packages and offer specialized consultancy in insurance, financial, and welfare sectors.

 The Context